-Article 11175 Organising Committee Appointments
+Article 1115 Organising Committee Appointments

-- 1. The OC of International Competitions (CIs) and National Competitions which include FEI Events must appoint: - a) the number of veterinary officials as set forth in Annex IX - b) a suitable number of Treating Veterinarians (TVs) from the PTV or OV List. - The OC must appoint veterinarians at least 10 weeks prior to the Event, unless the Discipline rules provide otherwise or prior approval has been granted by the FEI Veterinary Department. - VDs must be selected from the OV list for the Discipline(s) for which they will officiate.
+- 1. The OC of International Competitions (CIs) and National Competitions which include FEI Events must appoint: - a) the number of veterinary officials as set forth in Annex IX - b) a suitable number of Treating Veterinarians (TVs) from the PTV or OV List. - 2.
+The OC must appoint veterinarians at least 10 weeks prior to the Event, unless the Discipline rules provide otherwise or prior approval has been granted by the FEI Veterinary Department. - 3.
+VDs must be selected from the OV list for the Discipline(s) for which they will officiate.
 VDs should be knowledgeable and experienced in the Discipline for which they are appointed. - 4.
-VDs are to receive remuneration from the OC, agreed in advanced, the recommended minimum rate being 200 EUR (or equivalent local economic value) per day.
-Travel and accommodation costs will be reimbursed by the OC where applicable.
+VDs are to receive remuneration from the OC, agreed in advance, the recommended minimum rate being 200 EUR (or equivalent local economic value) per day.
+Travel and accommodation costs will be reimbursed by the OC where applicable. - 5.
+AVDs may be appointed by the OC, following discussion with the VD at Events where high numbers of horses are participating.
+The FEI Veterinary Department reserves the right to request AVDs.

-- 5. AVDs may be appointed by the OC, following discussion with the VD at Events where high numbers of horses are participating.
-The FEI Veterinary Department reserves the right to request AVDs. - 6.
-VDs and TVs must not carry out each other's roles at the same Event. - 7.
+- 6. VDs and TVs must not carry out each other's roles at the same Event. - 7.
 VSMs should be capable of carrying out the role of a TV and may act as TVs as required. - 8.
-VSMs may appoint Veterinary Control Officer(s) where necessary. - The VSM may appoint a TV who must be approved by the in conjunction with the VD may appoint a TV as to carry out the role of the Holding Box Veterinarian at Events where there is no Veterinary Commission or Additional Veterinary Delegate. - 10.
+VSMs may appoint Veterinary Control Officer(s) where necessary. - 9.
+The VSM may appoint a TV who must be approved by the VD to carry out the role of the Holding Box Veterinarian at Events where there is no Veterinary Commission or Additional Veterinary Delegate. - 10.
 The OC and VSM may appoint Course Veterinarians where necessary.

-Article 11186 FEI Appointed Veterinarians
+Article 1116 FEI Appointed Veterinarians

-- 1. The FEI Veterinary Department appoints the following OVs to Events: - a) Testing Veterinarians-in conjunction with their NHV; - b) Foreign Veterinary Delegates (FVDs) and VDs: - at events comprising more than 400 competing Horses stabling on-site over 3 or more consecutive weeks; may be appointed to Events at the discretion of the FEI Veterinary Department.
-Events may be selected at random or in a targeted manner; - ii. in accordance with the GRs and in consultation with the Veterinary Committee as specified in Annex $\underline{L}X$; - c) Presidents and Members of the Veterinary Commission in consultation with the Endurance Department as specified in Annex LX; - Presidents and Members of the Treating Veterinary Commission in consultation with the Endurance Department as specified in Annex 1X; - e) Examining Veterinarians; and - f) Measuring Veterinarians.
+- 1. The FEI Veterinary Department appoints the following OVs to Events and/or FEI Measuring Sessions: - a) Testing Veterinarians; - b) Foreign Veterinary Delegates (FVDs) and VDs: - i. may be appointed to Events at the discretion of the FEI Veterinary Department.
+Events may be selected at random or in a targeted manner; - ii. in accordance with the GRs and in consultation with the Veterinary Committee as specified in Annex IX; - c) Presidents and Members of the Veterinary Commission in consultation with the Endurance Department as specified in Annex IX; - d) Presidents and Members of the Treating Veterinary Commission in consultation with the Endurance Department as specified in Annex IX; - e) Examining Veterinarians; and - f) Measuring Veterinarians.

-Article 11197 NF Appointed Veterinarians
+Article 1117 NF Appointed Veterinarians